trentbowman/purple_viper/README.md

 #### A Single Instance

-An easy (but possibly not cheap) path in AWS is to use one of the official AMIs in the Marketplace.
-Go to https://aws.amazon.com/marketplace/pp/B011W4I8ZG?qid=1488550519402&sr=0-3&ref_=srh_res_product_title and go through the 1-Click Launch process to start up your instance.
-Pick the smallest instance type possible.
-You will want to precreate a security group and SSL certificate as it will be convenient to reuse them for the second instance.
-Default usernames and passwords are used throughout this example setup, so setting a restrictive firewall is a good precaution.
+An easy (but not cheap) path in AWS is to use one of the official AMIs in the Marketplace.
+Browse to https://aws.amazon.com/marketplace/pp/B011W4I8ZG?qid=1488550519402&sr=0-3&ref_=srh_res_product_title and go through the 1-Click Launch process to start up your instance.
+* Pick the smallest instance type possible.
+* Precreate a security group and SSL certificate as it will be convenient to reuse them for the second instance.
+* Default usernames and passwords are used throughout this example setup, so setting a restrictive firewall is a good precaution.
 Couchbase uses a wide range of ports so they can either be listed out individually, or whitelist them all (1-64000).

 Name the EC2 instance `site-1`.

-After the instance launches, one small change needs to be made in order to fix an issue with hostname binding. `ssh` into the instance and edit `/etc/hosts`, adding the following line:
+After the instance launches, one small change needs to be made in order to fix an issue with hostname binding.
+Assuming that the EC2 instance has a public domain name of `ec2-site-1.us-west-2.compute.amazonaws.com` and the SSL key is stored locally at  `~/.ssh/couchbase-key.pem`...

+    local> ssh -i ~/.ssh/couchbase-key.pem ec2-user@ec2-site-1.us-west-2.compute.amazonaws.com
+    ...
+    couchbase> sudo nano /etc/hosts

+and add the following line:

     127.0.0.1   ec2-site-1.us-west-2.compute.amazonaws.com

-where `ec2-site-1.us-west-2.compute.amazonaws.com` is the public DNS of the instance.

-Next, go to `http://ec2-site-1.us-west-2.compute.amazonaws.com:8091` to finish Couchbase setup.
+Next, browse to `http://ec2-site-1.us-west-2.compute.amazonaws.com:8091` to finish Couchbase setup.
 Lower the memory settings until they fit in your instance type.
-For hostname, use the instance's public DNS (`ec2-site-1.us-west-2.compute.amazonaws.com`), do not use `127.0.0.1` or `localhost`.
+For hostname, use the instance's public DNS (`ec2-site-1.us-west-2.compute.amazonaws.com`), **do not** use `127.0.0.1` or `localhost`.
+Finish the setup with default values.

-Now that the Couchbase instance is up and running, we're almost there!
-If asked for a username and password, the defaults are `Administrator` and `password`.
+Return to `http://ec2-site-1.us-west-2.compute.amazonaws.com:8091` if not already there.
+(If asked for a username and password, the defaults are `Administrator` and `password`.)
 Create a new bucket named `assets` with a password of `password`.

 Spring Data needs one additional view to do a `findAll` operation.
 Go to the `assets` bucket and create a view with the following properties: